jyw321/ProcessVideo_LaMaMa/Lamama_video_workflow.md

-# Before we start run the codes
+# Before we start running the codes

 After you download a production video file from La MaMa's server, make sure the file folder name does not contain any space or special characters.
 A file folder name that contains space will confuse our computer.
 Remember to replace "space" with a underscore "_".